 Service Changes for COVID-19

-Patients who had previously booked appointments have been contacted directly and will be contacted again to arrange a future appointment when it is safe to do so.
-We ask that you do not turn up at a podiatry site without an appointment as you will be turned away.
+Patients who had previously had booked appointments will be contacted to arrange a future appointment.
+If you have not yet been contacted and have concerns with your foot health please contact the department to arrange a review.
+We ask that you do not turn up at a Podiatry site without an appointment as you will be turned away.

 Please attend around five minutes before your appointment time, alone unless you require assistance.
 Ask your family to remain in the car unless parental consent is required.

-Contact numbers remain the same and podiatrists are available during opening hours to provide you with advice to manage your own foot situations, where safe to do so.
+Contact numbers remain the same and podiatrists are available during opening hours to provide you with advice to manage your own foot situation, where safe to do so.

 Podiatrists are the experts in treating a variety of foot and lower limb conditions which cause pain and suffering, leading to loss of mobility.
 From musculoskeletal foot and ankle pain, including those caused by sports injuries, to skin pathologies such as corns, ingrown toenails and conditions associated with underling medical conditions.